Aryanwadhwa14/Aryanwadhwa14/README.md

 # 💫 About Me:
 Hey!
-I’m Aryan Wadhwa, a full stack developer, ML explorer, and data enthusiast.
-I build apps that (mostly) work, models that (hopefully) learn, and solutions that (ideally) scale.
-Always shipping something new, breaking stuff just to fix it better, and staying curious about what wild thing tech throws at me next.
+I'm a Full-stack developer | ML & Data Enthusiast | Building scalable apps, training models that learn, and crafting solutions that evolve.
+Always exploring, innovating, and ready for whatever tech brings next.
 ---

 # Connect with me 🤝